mdeaves/robug-blog/content/posts/calculating-joint-forces.md

 $$F_{J,y} = W_r - F_r$$

 There is a nice special case worth noting.
-When $X_f = L$ — that is, the front section's centre of gravity is directly above the front wheel — the term $W_f(L - X_f)$ in the full vehicle moment equation goes to zero.
+When $X_f = L$ the front section's centre of gravity is directly above the front wheel — the term $W_f(L - X_f)$ in the full vehicle moment equation goes to zero.
 This means $F_r$ simplifies to:

 $$F_r = \frac{W_r(L - X_r)}{L}$$